TomCrypto/Ordo/ordo/readme.txt

 This way every part of the library is cleanly separated yet can share cryptographic code.
 It is not clear yet how much abstraction can be obtained from each individual section of the library - for "encrypt" the abstraction level is very high as block cipher modes of operation are quite modular, but for "hash" for instance it will be much lower by the very nature of how hash functions are designed.

 It is not yet clear how stream ciphers fit into this scheme, they may require a different interface if they can't be woven in as a primitive.
 But who uses dedicated stream ciphers anymore?
-I have implemented RC4 with a degenerate 1-byte block cipher using a dedicated "mode of operation" (STREAM), and all stream ciphers should be able to be formalized in a similar fashion, but I am not sure if this is flexible enough.
+I have implemented RC4 with a degenerate 1-byte block cipher (8-byte, actually, for caching/performance reasons - see rc4.c) using a dedicated "mode of operation" (STREAM), and all stream ciphers should be able to be formalized in a similar fashion, but I am not sure if this is flexible enough.

 --------